keptn/lifecycle-toolkit/docs/docs/contribute/software/add-new-metric-provider.md

-3. **Implement the Provider:** Create your own new folder inside the [metrics-operator/controllers/common/providers](https://github.com/keptn/lifecycle-toolkit/tree/main/metrics-operator/controllers/common/providers) matching the new service name: placeholder and a new Go package for the placeholder provider.
+3. **Implement the Provider:** Create your own new folder inside the [metrics-operator/controllers/common/providers](https://github.com/keptn/lifecycle-toolkit/tree/main/metrics-operator/controllers/common/providers) matching the new provider name: in our case placeholder and a new Go package for the placeholder provider.
   This package should contain
  a struct that implements the `KeptnSLIProvider` interface.
   To fully implement the `KeptnSLIProvider` interface, it's necessary to implement the following functions.